chisqrd/qs-monitoring/README.md

 ![Query Store Monitoring](https://github.com/chisqrd/qs-monitoring/blob/master/qsmonitoring.png)

+## Current shortcomings
+Please note that this is not a full-fledged alerting solution!
+*Among the missing capabilities that might end up annoying you is the deduplication process in an incident management solution you'd expect.
+Choosing your cron interval for the function and choosing a proper lookback period to evaluate your alerting condition will probably help reduce noise level of your monitor until a time we can add such a capability here.

 ## Deploying a bare function app
 If you want to do a simple function app deployment on a standard asp, you can also use below custom template but you will need to deploy the function app from your solution yourself.